markomakesthings/datatonic-challenge/README.md

 - Omitting the use of an "Other" group in the grouping of data to better showcase trends in selected groups

 ### Insights
-Most insights use 1982–2012 as their timeframe, as this period provides the most reliable data.
-Insights from before 1982, particularly those examining percentage distributions, often show significant variations due to the limited number of publications available (See Figure 6).
+Most insights use 1970–2012 as their timeframe.
+Insights from before 1982, particularly those examining percentage distributions, often show significant variations due to the limited number of publications available (see Figure 6).
+This is why insights for 1982–2012 were also generated.
 Overall, these insights employ various time windows to better illustrate specific trends.

 Below is a collection of interesting insights gathered from the dataset created in Part 2.

 ---

-#### The popularity of AI over time
+#### The Popularity of AI Over Time

-In Figure 2, the growing popularity of AI over time is evident when measured by the number of works published each year.
-Figure 3 illustrates the early growth of AI, which began in the early 1960s and led to a significant surge of interest approaching the 1980s.
+AI's popularity has evolved significantly over the decades, as measured by the number of works published each year.
+Various trends highlight the field's growth and challenges.

+Some key trends identified:

+- AI began to gain traction in the early 1960s, leading to a significant surge of interest approaching the 1980s (Figure 3)
+- Interest in AI continued to grow through the 1980s, reaching a peak in the early 1990s (Figure 4)
-Figure 4 shows that this wave of interest continued until the early 1990s, when an [AI winter](https://en.wikipedia.org/wiki/AI_winter#The_setbacks_of_the_late_1980s_and_early_1990s) led to decreased interest in AI.
+- The early 1990s saw an [AI winter](https://en.wikipedia.org/wiki/AI_winter#The_setbacks_of_the_late_1980s_and_early_1990s), resulting in decreased interest in AI (Figure 4)
-After 2005, AI's popularity began to [resemble exponential growth](https://www.reddit.com/r/singularity/comments/xwdzr5/the_number_of_ai_papers_on_arxiv_per_month_grows/).
+- After 2005, AI's popularity began to [resemble exponential growth](https://www.reddit.com/r/singularity/comments/xwdzr5/the_number_of_ai_papers_on_arxiv_per_month_grows/)

 ![Figure 2: Distribution of Categories in Works related to AI (1970-2012)](part3/charts/count_area_chart/count_area_chart_1970_2012.png)
 Figure 2: *Number of works published in each group by year (1970-2012) showing the popularity of AI over time*